 Our risk management framework is designed to instill a culture of openness and transparency.
-We have a complementary array of policies, procedures and processes to identify, assess, monitor and manage the risks inherent in our business activities, supported by the work of committees at both the management level and the Board level.
-This framework is reasonably designed to identify important risks and communicate them to senior management and, where appropriate, to the Board.
+We have a complementary array of policies, procedures and processes to identify, assess, monitor and manage the risks inherent in our business activities, supported by the work of committees at both our management level and our Board level.
+This framework is reasonably designed to identify important risks and communicate them to senior management and, where appropriate, to our Board.

-The Board's Role in Risk Oversight
+Our Board's Role in Risk Oversight

-The Board understands the importance of effective risk oversight as fundamental to both the success of our company and its obligation to our shareholders.
-While our management is responsible for the day-to-day management of risk, the Board, along with senior management, is responsible for promoting an appropriate culture of risk management within the company and for overseeing our aggregate risk profile and monitoring how we address specific risks.
-Throughout the year, the Board and each of its committees dedicate a portion of their time to review and discuss specific risk topics.
+Our Board understands the importance of effective risk oversight as fundamental to both the success of our company and its obligation to our shareholders.
+While our management is responsible for the day-to-day management of risk, our Board, along with senior management, is responsible for promoting an appropriate culture of risk management within our company and for overseeing our aggregate risk profile and monitoring how we address specific risks.
+Throughout the year, our Board and each of its committees dedicate a portion of their time to review and discuss specific risk topics.

-The company's management team regularly reports to the Board the significant risks we face, highlighting any new risks that may have arisen since they last met.
-In addition, our directors have the opportunity to meet routinely with members of senior management in connection with their consideration of matters submitted for the approval of the Board and the risks associated with such matters.
+Our company's management team regularly reports to our Board the significant risks we face, highlighting any new risks that may have arisen since they last met.
+In addition, our directors have the opportunity to meet routinely with members of senior management in connection with their consideration of matters submitted for the approval of our Board and the risks associated with such matters.
 On a periodic basis, members of senior management report on our top enterprise risks and the steps management has taken or will take to mitigate these risks.
 For example:

-- > The Board meets at least twice annually with our Chief Technology Officer and/or external cybersecurity experts to assess cybersecurity risks and to evaluate the status of our cybersecurity efforts, which include a broad range of tools and training initiatives that work together to protect the data and systems used in our business.
-The Board is aware of the threats presented by cybersecurity incidents and is committed to taking measures to help prevent and mitigate the effects of any such incidents. - > Our Chief Compliance Officer provides updates to the Board on regulatory and compliance matters, which includes an annual in-depth review. - > Our General Counsel updates the Board regularly on material legal and regulatory matters. - > Our Chief Human Resources Officer provides updates to the Board on Human Capital matters, including hiring investment, talent, reward strategy and diversity and inclusion. - > The senior leadership of our shareholder advisory business also presents periodically to the Board on key trends shaping the shareholder landscape across governance, executive compensation, activism-defense, strategic investor relations and ESG matters.
+- > Our Board meets at least twice annually with our Chief Technology Officer, Chief Information Security Officer and/or external cybersecurity experts to assess cybersecurity risks and to evaluate the status of our cybersecurity efforts, which include a broad range of tools and training initiatives that work together to protect the data and systems used in our business.
+Our Board is aware of the threats presented by cybersecurity incidents and is committed to our company taking measures to help prevent and mitigate the effects of any such incidents. - > Our Chief Compliance Officer provides updates to our Board on regulatory and compliance matters, which includes an annual in-depth review. - > Our General Counsel updates our Board regularly on material legal and regulatory matters.

+- > Our Chief Human Resources Officer provides updates to our Board on human capital matters, including hiring investment, talent development and retention, reward strategy and employee engagement. - > The senior leadership of our shareholder advisory business also presents periodically to our Board on key trends shaping the shareholder landscape across governance, executive compensation, activism-defense, strategic investor relations and sustainability matters.

-The Board Committees' Role in Risk Oversight
+Our Board Committees' Role in Risk Oversight

-The Board exercises its risk oversight responsibility both directly and through its standing committees.
-The committees assist the Board by addressing specific matters within their purview, as summarized in the following table.
-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the Board keeps itself regularly informed regarding such risks through management and committee reports and otherwise.
+Our Board exercises its risk oversight responsibility both directly and through its standing committees, which assist our Board by addressing specific matters within their purview, as summarized in the following table.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our Board keeps itself regularly informed regarding such risks through management and committee reports and otherwise.

-Key Risk Oversight Responsibilities of the Board's Committees
+Key Risk Oversight Responsibilities of Our Board's Committees